geminiyellow/globalize/doc/hello-world/README.md

 ```

 The next script tag loads `globalize.js`, which is already available on this
 repository.
+If it's not, it means you're using a development branch (not a
+release branch).
+So, you need to either use a release branch or build the
+distribution files yourself.
+See root's [README](../../README.md) for help.

 ```html
 <script src="../../../dist/globalize.js"></script>
 ```

 To load the I18n content (Unicode CLDR) needed for this demo, we use
-`Globalize.load()` and pass an embedded static JSON.
+`Globalize.load()` and pass as first argument the content, which is an embedded
+static JSON in this case.

 ```javascript
 Globalize.load( ... );
 ```

-Then, we set the current locale to `en`.
+Then, we set our default locale to `en`.

 ```javascript
 Globalize.locale( "en" );